 It should be noted with the Magic Kingdom closing earlier the resort monorail stops an hour after park closing.
 When the monorail stops for the night, Disney deploys a resort monorail bus that goes between the three resorts.

 Physically distanced by nature.
 With no park hopping at the moment, we only used the Skyliner a couple of times to head over to Disney’s Riviera Resort to grab lunch.
 When we took the Skyliner they were loading only one group per car.
 From what we could tell there was no cleaning between trips, however, the cabins are well ventilated.
 We made sure to lather up with hand sanitizer before and after each ride.
 Disney had dispensers both before you boarded and when you arrived.

 Similar to the buses, the Skyliner is the busiest at park opening for Hollywood Studios.
 While we didn’t stay at a Skyliner resort we did speak with a couple that did.
 They told us the Skyliner started an hour before park opening and guests start lining up for the Skyliner about 2 hours prior to park opening.
-In there experience, the most stressful part was the transfer station at Caribbean Beach Resort, as they were coming from Pop Century.
-They said is was about a 20 minute wait per load area (one at Pop Century then another Caribbean Beach).
+In their experience, the most stressful part was the transfer station at Caribbean Beach Resort, as they were coming from Pop Century.
+They said it was about a 20-minute wait per load area (one at Pop Century then another Caribbean Beach).